Blog

 We recommend reading over Sterilise Your Brewing Jar in the instructions for further information.

-How can I store my SCOBY prior to my first ferment?
+How can I store my kombucha SCOBY prior to my first ferment?

 If you cannot make your kombucha brew straight away, it will be ok to leave the SCOBY in a clean jar with the starter liquid and a cotton cloth over the top to keep dust and insects out.